kslg/elite-rides/README.md

     + [W3C Validator](https://validator.w3.org/): used to validate HTML5 code.
     + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): used to validate CSS code.
     + [flake8](https://pypi.org/project/flake8/): was used to validate Python code.
+    + [Replit.com](https://replit.com/): to store versions of work-in-progress snippets and functions of code.

 [Back to contents](#contents)